skotikot/ASAL-Regenerative-Landscape-Indicators/README.md

 ## Data Access

-Data availalable through Zenodo: 10.5281/zenodo.20382345 (DOI reseaved and should become available once the manuscript is published)
+Data availalable through Zenodo at [DOI: 10.5281/zenodo.20382345](https://doi.org/10.5281/zenodo.20382345), and extract into the Data folder.
+(DOI reseaved and should become available once the manuscript is published)

 ## Software & Package Prerequisites